can3p/can3p.github.io/_posts/2018-05-31-client-writeup-intro.md

 used.

-Fortunately, I found [magic-ed][magic-ed] on Github and it magically did the right thing.
+Fortunately, I found [magic-ed][magic-ed] on Github and it magically did the right thing (again, not from inside of emacs, which is unfortunate).
 Quicklisp didn't have it and I ended up including it in my code to simplify the build process.

 ### Pre-commit hook